Performing an incident investigation is an important role within the job responsibilities of a safety manager or safety professional.

 In this recorded discussion, Assistant Professor Jennifer Serne from Central Washington University's Safety and Health Management Program tells us about heuristics, cognitive biases, and incident investigations.
 In a second recorded discussion, she tells us how to guard against these cognitive biases during incident investigations.
 And in a third and fourth recorded discussion (upcoming), we'll discuss how heuristics and cognitive biases affect the decisions that employees make at work.

-Here’s the video.
-Enjoy and be sure to check out the other recorded discussions with Jennifer as well.
+Here's the video.
+Enjoy and be sure to check out the other recorded discussions with Jennifer as well (update: we later recorded this "Cognitive Bias & Incident Investigations" webinar with Jennifer as well).

 Here are some links to stuff that came up in this discussion with Jennifer: